‘There’s no fool like an educated fool’

 Brief synopsis of plot and characters:

 Philaminte, wife and mother, head of the household and head of a small society of women eager to learn and become learned.
 She is joined in this by her sister-in-law Belise and her older daughter Armande.
 Belise has remained unmarried, yet believes every man wants to marry her.
 Armande has decided to focus on philosophy without regard for her emotional life.
 Philaminte’s major weakness is her willingness to be guided by the intellectual poseur Trissotin.
-In fact, she has decided that he should marry her younger daughter Henriette – the only female member of the family without intellectual pretension (or interest).
+In fact, she has decided that he should marry her younger daughter Henriette – the only female member of the family uninterested in what he was to offer.
 Henriette is aghast at her mother’s decision, all the more because she is in love with Clitandre – a young man previously spurned by Armande.
 Chrysale, Henriette’s father, vows to make her wishes come true, although his poor track record of standing up to Philaminte does not augur well for his success, despite his brother Ariste’s wise counsel.
 Chrysale’s only other ally is Martine, the household maid fired by Philaminte for felony misuse of grammar.
 The first to announce the true venality of Trissotin is Vadius, his rival in literature (“he knows Greek!”)
 It takes a ruse by Ariste to make the others, even Philaminte, see the truth.

 Educating Women is my modern translation of Molière’s 17th century comedy – replacing verse with a heightened level of prose which would not be out of place in any period or setting from 1672 to modern day.
 My goal was to allow English-language directors the same wide scope enjoyed by their counterparts taking on the original French classic.

 Educating Women has five good roles for women.
 Its theme is not the folly of educating women above their place (as some 19th century critics happily believed) but the too-human credulity of three particular women in the face of pseudo-intellectualism, pretension and hypocrisy – themes as relevant (and comic) today as they were 340 years ago.
-Molière spares no one.
+In this play, Molière spares no one.

 Monique Spaziani, noted Quebec actress who played Philaminte in a 2004 production at Théâtre Denise-Pelletier, Montreal, summed up her views on the play: